By Greg Ball

 Going into a video production without a plan is a video doomed to failure.
 Both you as the client and your video production team must be well prepared come shoot day!
 Read our article called “Client Preparation to Ensure a Successful Video Production” to learn more about that.

-Yet when it comes to corporate video production, pre-planning not only means knowing when and where you will shoot each scene, but having a solid plan in place as to how you will be using the video as part of your overall marketing strategy.
+Yet when it comes to corporate video production, pre-planning not only means knowing when and where you will shoot each scene.
+It also means having a solid plan in place as to how you will be using the video as part of your overall marketing strategy.

 Producing a video without having a broader marketing plan and distribution strategy in mind is one of the biggest mistakes a CEO can make in video marketing.